Barbara Stock

-Life and career
+Early years

+Born in Downers Grove, Illinois, Stock earned a bachelor's degree in telecommunications from Indiana University (IU).
+Broadcasting and singing were her main interests before she became an actress.
+During her time at IU she sang with the university's vocal group, The Singing Hoosiers, and for one year she hosted a morning talk program on WTTV television.
+Following her college graduation she attended the Musical Theater Workshop in Los Angeles.

+Career

-Stock was born in Downers Grove, Illinois, and began acting professionally in 1978.
-Beforehand, she hosted the local talk show "Mid-Morning" on WTTV (now CBS4) Indianapolis from their facilities in Bloomington.
-She played the role of Claudia in the Tommy Tune-directed, Tony Award-winning musical Nine on Broadway, replacing Shelley Burch in the original cast in 1983.
-She is best known for having appeared in the prime-time drama Spenser: For Hire for two non-consecutive seasons (1985–1986; 1987–1988) as Susan Silverman, the love interest of Spenser (Robert Urich).
+She played Claudia in the Tommy Tune-directed, Tony Award-winning musical Nine on Broadway, replacing Shelley Burch in the original cast in 1983.
+She is best known for her appearances in the prime-time drama Spenser: For Hire for two non-consecutive seasons (1985–1986; 1987–1988) as Susan Silverman, the love interest of Spenser (Robert Urich).

 Stock starred in the final season of CBS primetime soap opera Dallas from 1990 to 1991 as Liz Adams, the fiancée of Cliff Barnes (Ken Kercheval).
 She later starred in the ABC primetime soap opera miniseries Trade Winds as Grace Sommers.
-She also appeared in "The Subway," an episode of Seinfeld, where she enticed George Costanza (Jason Alexander) off a subway, brought him to a hotel, then handcuffed him to a bed and robbed him of eight dollars and all of his clothes.
+She also appeared in "The Subway", an episode of Seinfeld, where she enticed George Costanza (Jason Alexander) off a subway, took him to a hotel, then handcuffed him to a bed and robbed him of eight dollars and all of his clothes.
 In 1997, Stock had a recurring role on the now-defunct ABC daytime soap opera Port Charles as Nicole Devlin.